nationalarchives/tdr-dev-documentation/manual/development-setup/signed-commits.md

 6. You'll also be asked for your (after each, you'd press enter):
     * full name
-    * email address (use the address associated with your GitHub account)
+    * email address (use the address associated with your GitHub account).
+It must match the git config email, you can verify this by running `git config --global user.email`
     * comment (this could be left blank)
     * confirmation `Change (N)ame, (C)omment, (E)mail or (O)kay/(Q)uit?`
         * enter a letter (uppercased) to choose an option